 While most people associate holiday traditions with Christmas, family traditions at Thanksgiving can be just as wonderful.
 Thanksgiving traditions can bring your family together in new ways and also help you reach out to those in need during this special time.
 In fact, the best Thanksgiving traditions are sometimes the simplest.

 Here are some simple ways to celebrate the Thanksgiving holiday with joy and gratitude.
 These ideas include Thanksgiving traditions for traditions for Thanksgiving Eve, crafts, books, and more.

 Most families have special foods that they serve on Thanksgiving.
 But what about having a special meal each year on Thanksgiving Eve?
 Since most of the time people are busy with final preparations, make it something easy.

 There are lots of Thanksgiving Eve dinner ideas.
 Carryout?
 Chinese?
 Pizza?
 Or maybe do a finger food buffet where each member of the family requests a favorite easy finger food and this becomes the meal.

-Choose a special box, jar or tin to be the Thanksgiving Box.
-Each week have each family member write on a slip of paper something for which they are thankful that week as well as their name.
-Each slip gets deposited into the Thanksgiving Box without being shared with anyone else.
+Choose a special box, jar, or tin to be the Thanksgiving Box.
+Every week have each family member write on a slip of paper something for which they are thankful that week as well as their name.
+Each slip is deposited into the Thanksgiving Box without being shared with anyone else.